 Most often, individuals purchase annuities from insurance agents or financial advisors.
 They will discuss the advantages and disadvantages with you before having you fill out an application.
 Some fixed annuities can be bought directly online.

-When you’re looking to buy an annuity, different companies have set minimum, and maximum dollar amounts you can put down at once.
-The minimum investment needed to “purchase” the annuity is the minimum deposit.
+Different companies have set minimum and maximum dollar amounts you can put down at once when you’re looking to buy an annuity.
+The minimum deposit is the minimum investment needed to “purchase” the annuity.
 Usually, this number falls around $2,500 with some wiggle room on either side, depending on the company.
 On the other hand, there’s no absolute limit regarding a maximum deposit–it differs significantly based on how large (or small) the given annuity company is.

 The amount of money you can deposit into an annuity account varies by company.
 For example, while a large corporation might have no problem with a single $1 million deposit, smaller companies may limit deposits to $500,000 or less.
 Additionally, some firms also place restrictions on the total value of all annuities purchased through them.
 Be sure to check with your carrier for their limits before making any decisions.

 Even if you think you understand how annuities work, you must also learn about the fees attached.
 Many times, these fees are not outlined in your contract.
 If you’re unsure about any of the fees, ask your insurer or Contact a financial advisor before making any decisions.
 Again, one must understand all components and aspects related to an annuity before purchasing one.

 The majority of annuity products pay agents commissions.